promised-ai/redpoll-website/content/blog/ds-death-spiral.md

 - The standard data science process, CRISP-DM, is slow and wasteful.
 It has as many paths away from answers as toward them; and has cycles where the process breaks down.
 - CRISP-DM's design was meant to compensate for today's inadequate machine learning models.
 - Today's machine learning is question-oriented rather than data-oriented; therefore one machine learning model can answer one question.
-- Data-oriented humanistic AI enables a much simpler workflow in which all paths point toward answers, and the only cycle is answering more questions.
+- Data-oriented, humanistic AI enables a much simpler workflow in which all paths point toward answers, and the only cycle is answering more questions.
-- The humanistic workflow allows users to immediately ask and answer questions and enables stakeholders to directly engage in the discovery process.
+- The humanistic workflow enables _immediate_ ask-and-answer capabilities, enabling stakeholders to directly engage in the discovery process.
 - To see how Redpoll's Reformer platform enables faster discovery [click here](@/redpoll-vs-ml.md).